 The Company monitors its capital structure and makes adjustments according to market conditions in an effort to meet its objectives given the current outlook of the business and industry in general.
 The Company may manage its capital structure by issuing new shares, repurchasing outstanding shares, adjusting capital spending, or disposing of assets.
-The capital structure is reviewed by management and the Board of Directors on an ongoing basis.
+The capital structure is reviewed by management and the Boar d of Directors on an ongoing basis.

-The Company considers its capital to be equity, comprising share capital, contributed surplus, accumulated other comprehensive loss, and deficit, which at December 31, 2017 totaled \$7,558,224 (December 31, 2016 - \$8,632,247).
+The Company considers its capital to be equity, comprising share capital, contributed surplus, accumulated other comprehensive loss, and deficit, which at December 31, 2018 totaled \$6,411,490 (2017 - \$7,558,224).
 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its mineral properties.
 Information is provided to the Board of Directors of the Company.
-The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2017.
+The Company's capital management objectives, policies and processes have remained unchanged during the three months ended December 31, 2018.
 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than Policy 2.5 of the TSXV which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of December 31, 2017, the Company was compliant with Policy 2.5.
+As of December 31, 2018, the Company was compliant with Policy 2.5.